JonathanFlores8/IoT/README.md

 The code is uploaded to the Raspberry Pi Pico W using the Pymakr plugin in VSCode.
 Pymakr simplifies the process of writing and deploying MicroPython code to microcontrollers.
 Here's a step-by-step workflow for uploading the code:

-1. **Write Code in VSCode**: Write the MicroPython code in VSCode using the Pymakr extension.
+1. **Write Code in VSCode**: Write the MicroPython code in VSCode using the MicroPico.
-2. **Connect Pico W to Computer**: Connect the Raspberry Pi Pico W to the computer using a micro USB cable.
+2. **Connect Pico W to Computer**: Connect the Raspberry Pi Pico WH to the computer using a micro USB cable.
-3. **Open Pymakr Terminal**: Open the Pymakr terminal in VSCode.
-4. **Sync Code**: Use the "Sync" button in the Pymakr terminal to upload the code from the local project directory to the Pico W.
+3. **Flash the Code**: Right click on a file to upload it to the Pico WH.
-5. **Run Code**: The code will automatically run on the Pico W after being uploaded.
+4. **Run Code**: Right click again when you are on main.py and press "Run the current file on pico".
 #### Steps for Setting Up Your Computer

 1. **Install Python**: